AlexSchizoid/CarND-Traffic-Sign-Classifier-Project/writeup_report.md

 In the third scenario,  the samples are grayscaled and then I apply CLAHE for the same reason as above.

 The following plot shows that the second scenario seems to work a little bit better than the others, so I've chosen this method for the preprocessing step.

+![alt text][image1]

+Following are examples of outputs after my processing pipelines.

+The original image looks like this.

+![alt text][image10]

+A processed color image looks like this.

+![alt text][image6]

+A processed grayscale image looks like this.

+![alt text][image11]

 ####2.
 Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.